purelabio/guideline/general.md

 * Types are more powerful than functions.
 Consider implementing any given feature as a type rather than a function.
 * Instance methods are more powerful than static methods.
 Consider implementing any given feature as an instance method.
 Provide static methods or top-level functions as shortcuts.
 * Defer choices to the user.
 Make everything overridable.
+* Idempotent functions must return an indicator whether the operation was performed.
+* Comments should be "why", not so much "what".
+Avoid comments which are redundant with the code.